 Niacinamide (aka nicotinamide) is a form of vitamin B3.
-It is regarded today as one of the safest active ingredients for treating acne, rosacea, wrinkles, and hyperpigmentation.
+Today, it is regarded as one of the safest active ingredients for treating acne, rosacea, wrinkles, and hyperpigmentation.
 This compound's effects are incredibly well researched, with results published in the most respected dermatological journals, and is frequently used in high-quality skincare.

 What is Niacinamide?

-Topical niacinamide is a water-soluble vitamin often found in many creams and serums.
+Topical niacinamide 9aka; nicotinamide) is a water-soluble vitamin often found in many creams and serums.
 Unlike AHA (alpha-hydroxy acid) or BHA (beta-hydroxy acid), which are acids (low PH), Niacinamide is neutral, tends to be gentler on the skin, and doesn’t cause irritation.
 Because it’s so easy on the skin, Niacinamide is suitable for all skin types and is commonly recommended by Dermatologists as an alternative to prescription acne medications.

 What does Niacinamide do?

 Niacinamide is an impressive compound that can help with acne AND reduce visible signs of aging.
 A with all skincare products, the key for optimal efficacy is using teh right formulation.

 Niacinamide helps with acne thanks to its anti-inflammatory, antibacterial, and sebum-reducing properties.

 Anti-inflammatory: Niacinamide has potent anti-inflammatory properties.
 In people with acne, it reduces skin redness, prevents blemishes, and improves skin repair after a pimple heals.

 Reduction of skin oiliness: Niacinamide is one of the few compounds shown to reduce sebum production (which reduces overall skin oiliness).
 In one study out of Japan, skin oiliness was significantly reduced after 2-4 weeks of using 2% Niacinamide.

 Niacinamide and Aging

 As a powerful antioxidant and promoter of collagen production, Niacinamide (nicotinamide) can prevent and reduce wrinkles, reduce hyperpigmentation, and improve the overall color and appearance.